imagej/imagej.github.io/_pages/plugins/trackmate/custom-spot-feature-analyzer-algorithms.md

 For spot analyzer, the two are separated.

-You must first create a {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotAnalyzerFactory.java' label='SpotAnalyzerFactory' %}.
+You must first create a {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/spot/SpotAnalyzerFactory.java' label='SpotAnalyzerFactory' %}.
 This factory will be in charge of the TrackMate integration.
-The interface extends both the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/plugins/trackmateModule.java' label='TrackMateModule' %} and the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/FeatureAnalyzer.java' label='FeatureAnalyzer' %} interfaces.
+The interface extends both the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/plugins/trackmateModule.java' label='TrackMateModule' %} and the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/FeatureAnalyzer.java' label='FeatureAnalyzer' %} interfaces.
 It is the class you will need to annotate with a [SciJava](/libs/scijava) annotation for automatic discovery.

-But it is also in charge of instantiating {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotAnalyzer.java' label='SpotAnalyzer' %}s.
-As you can see, this interface just extends ImgLib2 {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/Algorithm.java' label='Algorithm' %}, so all parameters will have to be passed in the constructor, which can be what you want thanks to the factory.
+But it is also in charge of instantiating {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/spot/SpotAnalyzer.java' label='SpotAnalyzer' %}s.
+As you can see, this interface just extends ImgLib2 {% include github repo='imglib' branch='master' path='algorithms/core/src/main/java/net/imglib2/algorithm/Algorithm.java' label='Algorithm' %}, so all parameters will have to be passed in the constructor, which can be what you want thanks to the factory.
 We do not need a return value method, because results are stored directly inside the spot objects.
 But we will see this later.

 Let's get started with our example.

 ## The spot analyzer factory

 We want to generate an analyzer that will compute for each spot, its intensity relative to the mean intensity of all spots in the same frame.
 So you get for this feature a value of 1 if its intensity is equal to the mean, etc...
 We could have our analyzer actually compute the pixel intensity for each spot, take the mean over a frame, then normalize, etc...
 But, there is an analyzer that already computes the spot intensity and we can re-use it.
-Check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotIntensityAnalyzerFactory.java' label='SpotIntensityAnalyzerFactory' %}.
+Check the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/spot/SpotIntensityAnalyzerFactory.java' label='SpotIntensityAnalyzerFactory' %}.

 It is a good idea to reuse this value in our computations, both for the quickness of development and runtime performance.
 But if we do so, we must ensure that the feature we depend on is available when our new analyzer runs.
 There is a way to do that, thanks to the notion of **priority**, which we will deal with later.

 Right now, let's focus on the factory class itself.
 There is not much to say: its content resembles all the feature analyzers we saw so far.
-So I am going to skip over the details and point you to the full source code {% include github org='fiji' repo='TrackMate-examples' source='plugin/trackmate/examples/spotanalyzer/RelativeIntensitySpotAnalyzerFactory.java' label='here' %}.
+So I am going to skip over the details and point you to the full source code {% include github org='fiji' repo='TrackMate-examples' branch='master' source='plugin/trackmate/examples/spotanalyzer/RelativeIntensitySpotAnalyzerFactory.java' label='here' %}.

 The one interesting part is the factory method in charge of instantiating the `SpotAnalyzer`: